Knowledge is a Region in Weight Space for Fine-tuned Language Models: Conclusion and Discussion

 \section{Conclusion and Discussion}

-Putting all of our results together conveys a consistent message: There are regions in weight space corresponding to good performance on a dataset, on a task, or in general.
-From \S\ref{sec:Clustering}, we can conclude that performant models are centered in certain areas (or more specifically basins) in weight space.
+Combining all of our results together conveys a consistent message: There are regions in weight space corresponding to good performance on a dataset, a task, or in general.
+From \S\ref{sec:Clustering} we can conclude that performant models are centered in certain areas (or more specifically basins) in weight space.
 We find in \S\ref{sec:interpolations} that these form one basin rather than multiple nearby points falling into multiple basins and, in \S\ref{sec:loss_metric}, that this basin is a convex region and not simply a line between two points.
-Finally, the extrapolation studies in \S\ref{sec:boundaries} show those areas do not exceed far beyond the fine-tuned models.
-Furthermore, our results suggest that models found via fine-tuning typically lie on the boundaries of these regions and are often suboptimal, prompting future work in understanding the limitations of gradient-based training.
+Finally, the extrapolations in \S\ref{sec:boundaries} show those areas do not exceed far beyond the finetuned models.
+Moreover, our results suggest that models found via finetuning typically lie on the boundaries of these regions and are often suboptimal, prompting future work in exploring the limitations of gradient-based training.